lsrkthelibrarian/dataviscunygc/blog_post4.md

 With that in mind, the two bar charts I created were all the keywords used in the set and how often.
 The other chart was of zine creators and the number they had created.
 Both charts are VERY long and require a lot of scrolling, however, within the first bar chart, within the first few keywords listed (alphabetically), I could see that there were three ways that an organization was spelled: “ACT-UP,” “ACT UP,” and “ACTUP.”
 I also noticed that “Adbusters” and “adbusters” were listed separately.
 With this early observation, I decided to leave the visualization alphabetized (instead of ranking it from lowest to highest frequency or vice versa), because variations in spelling of the keywords would be an easy way to determine an issue with the keywords set.
 As my research question indicated, I wanted to visualize the “problems” of the messy data, and within my first simple visualization, I was able to demonstrate that spelling variation creates multiple keywords that are essentially trying to describe a zine in the same way.

 After noticing some keyword spelling discrepancies, I wanted to make the tooltip provide more information about the data, so I added Zine Title to the tooltip in the worksheet.
-When there was a keyword that had been applied to more than one zine, the tooltip would show an “*” (null value).
+When there was a keyword that had been applied to more than one zine, the tooltip would show an asterisk (null value).
 I remembered addressing this issue in a previous class, but could not quite remember how Erin had guided the class to fixing it.
 I then googled for the answer.
 Browsing through a few sites, I finally found the answer: Zine Title needed to be added to the Details card as well in order to show multiple values in the tool tip.
 Huzzah!
 Success on getting the details I wanted into the visualization.

 Around this time, I have a note that says: “Look into why tabs show on Jenna’s visualizations embedded in GitHub” and not mine.”
 The tab function allows the embedded image to show all the worksheets in one screen, as opposed to scrolling down to the bottom of Tableau Public and clicking a link to the particular worksheet.
 While I didn’t get the answer on Saturday, Erin was able to explain on Monday that it is a setting in Tableau Public’s online platform.
 I have a note to follow up on looking into that setting, but we were cautioned to use the tab function with reason!   [insert image of tab no tab here]